First published, 8/19/07

 However, mothers cannot have cuts on the top of their hands, regardless of how old their children are, we simply do not have the luxury of an injury, even a small injury.
 Families depend on Mom in special ways, yes, even Mom's with adult children.
 Therefore, I envisioned my house of cards tumbling down and my family crumbling to pieces, all because of a small cut on the back of my hand.

-Anyway, while I ran water on my injured hand, I searched the medicine cabinet with my good hand for a band-aid, but I couldn't find one.
+As I ran water over my injured hand, I searched my medicine cabinet with my good hand for a band-aid, but I couldn't find one.
 I tried to move the injured hand away from the running water, but the bleeding was still profuse, so I quickly put it back under the faucet.
-I couldn't believe I was stuck at the mercy of my of my bathroom faucet because I couldn’t find a band-aid.
+I couldn't believe I was stuck at the mercy of my bathroom faucet simply because I couldn’t find a band-aid.

-I have always had a problem remembering to get things from the store that bore me, like band-aids, and now I was paying the price.
+I have always had a problem remembering to get things from the store, especially for items that bore me, like band-aids, and now I was paying the price.
 I began to panic, but continued the search while holding my hand under water, until thank goodness, I found one lonely band-aid crumbled in the back of the medicine cabinet- a case of pure serendipity.

-I was so grateful...because now I was free to drive an hour to my mothers, (that is after I let Simon out) wash the endless supply of dirty clothes one college student can dirty, work on a book proposal, write tomorrows post, oh, and try to remember everything I need from the store, including the ingredients for what I’m going to cook tonight.
+I was so grateful...because now I was free to drive an hour to my mothers, wash the endless supply of dirty clothes that one college student can dirty, work on a book proposal, write tomorrows post, oh, and try to remember everything I need from the store, including the ingredients for what I’m going to cook tonight.

 Although...it's strange, I feel like I'm forgetting something again...
 But, if it was important, I would remember, wouldn't I?

 Oh well, it's probably just from all the stress I've had today and besides I don't have any mundane items on my list...That is, I don't think I do...I think I just need groceries...